zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Invineya, originally Sentinae and ShanthaThe fire called Ayodea and Consciousness And he says that there are no deceptions.

-[APZ 176.2] (#apz176 .2) {#apz176 .2 .ref .apz} "Separated by saying kelam”
+[APZ 176.2] (#apz176 .2) {#apz176 .2 .ref .apz} "Separated by saying kelam"
-If there is a “kayama”, some person here says kayalama.
+If there is a "kayama", some person here says kayalama.
 Breaking Gathers the keels from the idea.
 Someone's genitourinary and shantha Eyoch to be born and burned with a fire called wisdom, and the kaylamin was separated says.

 [APZ 176.3] (#apz176 .3) {#apz176 .3 .ref .apz} "Not Moonless
-The lobbies also crossed the martyranny” is said not to be crooked.
+The lobbies also crossed the martyranny" is said not to be crooked.
 Stuck The process must first be said that the process will be caused by a matter of action.
 'I'm unsure This is done (10-3) 1 year should be used) Consciousness to be born in Congregation and Shantha and Consciousness The fire burns, but the whole thing says no. Lobby is a Lobby Lobby It is a medium that has an Akshal root.
 Surgery refers to soil fish says.
 Cratulator (6-6) should be used 2 (iii)) What is Muni tells the consciousness.
 The crazha network was outnumbered, but also called Muni.
-“Munitemu” The papitha lobies, and the fish, was the grandmother's lobbies, and the lime-papitha lobies, and the fish. crossed.
+"Munitemu" The papitha lobies, and the fish, was the grandmother's lobbies, and the lime-papitha lobies, and the fish. crossed.
 Exceeder separated.

 [Msdiv 177] (#msdiv177) {#msdiv177 .ref .msdiv} (15 - 8)

 [APZ 177.1] (#apz177 .1) {#apz177 .1 .ref .apz} "Example is also the slothness of the mind
-Any disqualification of the bodyman to work if he is “restrain” It is an example of a sticking inside a non-hesitant mushy retreat. slothness Yanu It is a mushy retreat that does not give a sense of mind to work “Example also in the heart The slothness of the mind is the sloth and the sloth of the mind and the sloth of the sloth have beenThe man will be suppressed.
+Any disqualification of the bodyman to work if he is "restrain" It is an example of a sticking inside a non-hesitant mushy retreat. slothness Yanu It is a mushy retreat that does not give a sense of mind to work "Example also in the heart The slothness of the mind is the sloth and the sloth of the mind and the sloth of the sloth have beenThe man will be suppressed.

-[APZ 177.2] (#apz177 .2) {#apz177 .2 .ref .apz} "Not Size”
+[APZ 177.2] (#apz177 .2) {#apz177 .2 .ref .apz} "Not Size"
 The size should be said.
 In the case of bodiment or in the vaginous character or Manas is an application of the immorality or of the virtue or of the mind or of the cult Inexhaustible action that does not work frequently with unspecified action in order to work